-Brett Floyd earned his bachelors in music from Indiana University, his masters in music from the University of South Carolina.
-He is currently ABD with his Doctorate at the University of South Carolina School of Music.
+Dr. Brett Floyd earned his Bachelor’s in music from Indiana University, and his Master’s and Doctorate in music from the University of South Carolina.

-Brett plays a 2007 Dake Traphagen guitar and uses Dogal strings, ErgoPlay supports, Karura, Cases and DoMatch tea.
+Dr. Floyd plays a 2007 Dake Traphagen traditional spruce and a 2014 Dake Traphagen cedar double top.
+He uses Savarez Srtings, Sagework guitar supports, Karura, Cases and DoMatch tea.
 He resides in Columbia, SC with his wife and two sons.